 A few years ago my mother invested in a Champion juicer.
 We really enjoyed the amazing juices from it for a long time like celery, carrot and apple juice.
 But in time we began making juices less and less.
 About this time I discovered it made wonderful peanut butter and lately that has been its main purpose.
 It gives me a good excuse (not that I need one) to go over to my mother’s house.

 However the flu has struke at their house, coinciding with the last bit of peanut butter in the jar.
 Finally I decided I would just borrow their juicer.
 So yesterday the children enjoyed helping me make peanut butter at home.

 It’s really quite simple.
 I start with a 5 pound bag of roasted peanuts without salt.
-I buy mine at buy tinidazole tablets.
+I buy mine at Country Life Natural Foods.
 If you are near a delivery route (they are from Michigan) I really recommend looking into ordering through them.
 Anyway I digress.